aud/redis_complete/README.md

+This is definitely not meant to be used by anyone.
+Just some example.

 Given a wordlist seperated by `\n`, this will attempt to traverse through the list and `ZADD` [1] each item to the index with an initial frequency of 1.
 If the command `EXISTS` [2] returns true for the key, this step is redundant and will be skipped.

 ```